History of Icelandic nationality: Passports and visas

 Nordic Country members do not require any form of travel document or work permit to enter the country and are also provided the right to remain in Iceland for more than six months by providing a Nordic change of residence certificate.

 Citizens of countries from the EU also do not require a visa and are able to stay in Iceland for six months while looking for work.
 They must prove, however, that they have the means to support themselves while looking for work in the country or while studying.

-Members of countries outside of the EU and Nordic Countries, however, require a passport to enter the country, and if they intend to find employment they also require a visa.
+Members of countries outside the EU and Nordic Countries, however, require a passport to enter the country, and if they intend to find employment they also require a visa.
 When applying for residence the person must provide proof that they have health insurance and have the means to support themselves, as well as proof of a place of residence for their stay in Iceland.
 They must also provide their criminal record, proving they are not a criminal, before they will be permitted in the country.
-It is, therefore, more difficult for members outside of the EU and the Nordic Countries to gain entrance into Iceland.
+It is, therefore, more difficult for members outside the EU and the Nordic countries to gain entrance into Iceland.